BenjaminT17/SBSP-With-Trip-Elimination-ChoiceSetGeneration/README.md

 * **weights**:
   * **List** of weights denoting how time is percieved with 1.0 being one minute is percieved as one minute
   * [IVT Weight, Waiting Time Weight, Walking Time Weight, Transfer Penalty (Listed as a flat amount of minutes rather than factor)]
+* **avgUnlinkedPathTimeMinutes**:
+  * Average unlinked trip time in minutes (i.e. average in-vehicle time of one trip component and transfer time).
+Used to calculated preferred time of departure (PDT) from surveyed time if surveyed route isn' the first.

 NOTE: All input varaibles that need user-input assignment are at the beginning of the script except for the last three.